OpenGrok§

 Note

-The control socket path may vary; run unitd --help or see Startup and Shutdown for details.
+The control socket path may vary; run unitd -h or see Startup and Shutdown for details.

 After a successful update, OpenGrok should be available on the listener’s IP address and port: